 W: What has surprised you most about the job?

-Page 3 of 3 - A: It surprised me how the atmosphere is friendly.
+A: It surprised me how the atmosphere is friendly.
 I was kind of expecting it to be a little daunting, with people looking down on me and splitting me in different directions and yelling at me to do this, do that, but that’s not how it’s been.
 It’s been very nice.

 I think the most unexpected thing I’ve found was that all of these people that I’m working with are top camera department people, and they were more than happy to take me in and show me how to do their thing and were more than helpful in trying to make sure that I know what I’m doing in my future, because I’m graduating from college in a week and a couple days.
 This has kind of roped me into the industry and it’s going to hopefully help me with what I’m going to do in the near future.